Sustainability | SocietyRespect for Human Rights

 Training

-TDK raises awareness of human rights issues through e-learning or in person training that is given to all of our employees, including those in the UK.
+TDK raises awareness of human rights issues through e-learning or in person training that is given to all of our employees in key roles, including those in the UK.
 In addition, we have also been able to identify issues through training of internal CSR auditors based on RBA requirements and by CSR training that takes regional characteristics into consideration.
 In the supply chain, TDK provides educational tools as necessary to promote awareness at the time of implementing CSR self-checks.

 Grievance mechanisms and communications on human rights issues